CarlosBeltranVelamazan/NBEM/README.md

 This tool was developed at the **Built4Life Lab**, research group from the **University of Zaragoza-I3A**, within the research project named **LocalRegen**, funded by the Ministry of Science and Innovation of Spain, grant number PID2019-104871RB-C21/AEI/10.13039/501100011033 and by GOBIERNO DE ARAGÓN, grant number T37_23R: Built4Life Lab.
 Website: http://www.localregen.net/

-* Main Contact: Belinda López-Mesa, Built4Life Lab-I3A, University of Zaragoza-I3A, 50108 Zaragoza, Spain (belinda@unizar.es)
+* Main Contact: Belinda López-Mesa, Built4Life Lab, University of Zaragoza-I3A, 50108 Zaragoza, Spain (belinda@unizar.es)

 <p align="center">
   <img src="https://proyectolocalregen.files.wordpress.com/2021/04/logo-localregen-color.png?w=848" width="350" title="LocalRegen">